djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Or, to put it another way, when considering *definitive* questions we eschew definitive answers and instead embrace *definite* ones.
 In doing so what we lose in universality we gain in utility.

-Now consider again the question of what is logic.
+In a similar vein, consider the question of what is logic.
 If we narrow the question down to what is propositional logic then Occam can be used to provide a precise answer.
 Actually let us narrow it down a little further to the question of what is minimal propositional logic.
 Here is an answer: